 No alcoholic beverages shall be mixed or sold at pouring outlets during the prohibited hours, based upon timely sale of tickets, chits, decanters or other devices.

-(Ord. of 9-7-1999, § 1(4-23))

 Sec.
-6-23.
+6-22.
 Coin-operated devices; amusement machines.

-No retail dealer in distilled spirits by the package shall permit on his premises any slot machines or mechanical music boxes or pinball machines of any kind or character or any coin-operated machines or any machines operated for amusement purposes.
+No retail dealer in distilled spirits by the package shall permit on his premises any slot machines, electronic or mechanical games of chance machines of any kind or character, any coin-operated amusement machines, or any other machines operated for amusement purposes.

-(Ord. of 9-7-1999, § 1(4-24))

 Sec.
-6-24.
+6-23.
 Delivery by retailer beyond licensed premises.